edmacabebe/d3v3nvy/README.md

 + Database configuration

-    RedConnect uses MarkLogic DB & AS.
+    The project uses MarkLogic DB & AS.
 It is an operational and transactional Enterprise NoSQL database designed for large-scale data deployments, migration and integration.
 It will store, manage and search the database for integrating data from silos.

     With Roxy the deployment tool for configuring and deploying application.
 Using Roxy you can define app servers, databases, forests, groups, tasks, etc.